matthieutrs/benchmark_deepinv/README.rst

-The methods currently implemented can be solved using the following commands:
+The methods currently implemented can be solved using the following command:

 .. code-block::